Tracey Allison | Cornet

 Ryan Wolf | Cornet, Assistant Conductor

 Ryan Wolf joined the Allegheny Brass Band in 2013 as a flugelhorn player, but currently sits in the cornet section.
-He is pursuing his Music Education degree at West Liberty University (WV) where he studies with Dr. Matthew Inkster.
-Ryan has been the winner of WLU’s Honors Recital Competition and the Concerto Competition.
-Outside of school, Ryan stays busy as an active music educator.
-His private studio in the South Hills has nearly thirty students.
+He is currently the music teacher at St. Michael’s Parish School in Wheeling, WV.
+Ryan completed his B.A. in Music Education at West Liberty University (WV) where he studied trumpet with Dr. Matthew Inkster.
+Ryan was the winner of WLU’s Honors Recital Competition and the Concerto Competition.
+He maintains a private trumpet studio in the South Hills where he teaches beginner, intermediate, and advanced students.
 In 2012, Ryan began the Brass Camp, a summer brass program designed for students grades 5-12 that in the summer of 2016 attracted over seventy students from the Pittsburgh area.
-He has also taught in the Sto-Rox, West Jefferson Hills, West Mifflin, and Montour school districts, among others, and is an on-call substitute at Sewickley Academy..
+He has also taught in the Sto-Rox, West Jefferson Hills, West Mifflin, Martins Ferry City, and Montour school districts, among others, and is an on-call substitute at Sewickley Academy..
 As a performer, he has played professionally in over twenty high school and community theatre Broadway musicals.
 Ryan’s cornet, much like his B-flat and C trumpets, is a Vincent Bach Stradivarius.

 Tim Yee | Cornet